rydhoms/LEMP/README.md

 > [!CAUTION]
-> Note: this script is still under development, please do not use it on production servers or servers that are already running.
+> This script is still under development, please do not use it on production servers or servers that are already running.
 It is highly recommended to use it on new servers.

 ## Changelog